frankda/frankda.github.io/_posts/2018-08-25-blog-intro.md

 title: Why I write this guide
 description: This is an instruction for this series guide
 categories:
- - A Developer Guide for Newbies
+ - A Guide for start coding
 tags:
 ---